GiovannyFialho/book-wise/README.md

 ```

 ### Images
-> The images are inside `assets.zip`.
-You need to unzip it and place all the content inside:
+> All book images and project assets are contained in the `public.zip` file.
+Simply unzip the folder to the root of the project, and you're all set!
 ```
-book-wise/public
+book-wise/
 ```

 ### Environments